 Resources for Attending Graduate School With a Learning Disability

 Students with learning disabilities are granted certain rights under the Americans with Disabilities Act of 1990 (ADA), the Americans with Disabilities Act Amendments of 2008, and the Rehabilitation Act of 1973.
 These sets of laws require public and private colleges and universities to provide students with learning disabilities accommodations to help them succeed in college.

 Therefore, most colleges and universities offer disability services and may devote entire offices to serving students attending graduate school with a learning disability.
 If you have a diagnosed and documented learning disability, you have certain rights to accommodations under the law.

 Disability Offices at Colleges and Universities

-Disabilities offices offer students with learning disabilities a variety of resources and services.
+Disabilities offices offer students attending graduate school with a learning disability a variety of resources and services.
 Those resources and services are offered by counselors who work with students to determine eligibility for accommodations, establish reasonable accommodations, and develop plans for delivering provisions.
 Counselors work with students and professors to ensure students with disabilities’ needs are met, and those students are able to succeed.

 Undiagnosed Learning Disabilities